-There were capital additions of \$1.7 for the period, compared with \$2.7 during the comparable prior year period.
-Currently, the Company is undertaking a \$21.0 project at the CN Tower to modernize its outdoor terrace level which started last year and is expected to be completed in 2022/23.
-Capital expenditures vary year over year based on required and planned expenditures on the property, plant and equipment.
+There were capital additions of \$5.9 for the second quarter and \$7.5 year-to-date, respectively, compared with \$5.0 during the comparable prior year second quarter and \$7.7 in the comparative prior year-to-date.
+Currently, the Company is undertaking a \$21.0 project at the CN Tower to modernize its outdoor terrace level which started last year and is expected to be completed in early 2023/24.
+Capital expenditures vary period over period based on required and planned expenditures on the property, plant and equipment.

-There were non-cash depreciation charges of \$3.4 during the period compared to \$3.4 in the comparable prior year period.
+There were non-cash depreciation charges of \$3.5 during the second quarter and \$6.9 year-to-date compared to \$3.3 in the comparable prior period second quarter and \$6.7 during the comparable prior year-to-date.
 These expenditures exclude repairs and maintenance costs.